 February 21-22, 2013: Prof. Jun participated in an NSF Materials Genome Initiative sponsored workshop, Arlington, VA.
 The detailed information is available at the following websites.
 NSF MGI Workshop and the Whitehouse Website.
 A report about this workshop was published in Ceramic Tech Today.
 Photo credit: ACerS and De Guire.

-January 18, 2013: Prof. Jun became the Graduate Program Director of the Department of Energy, Environmental & Chemical Engineering.
+January 18, 2013: Prof. Jun became the Director of Graduate Studies of the Department of Energy, Environmental & Chemical Engineering.

 January 1, 2013: The special focus issue on Geologic Carbon Sequestration in Environmental Science & Technology was published on January 1st 2013.
 Prof. Jun served as the lead guest editor.
 The entire special issue is accessible free of charge.